 Bri Davey and Britt Bonnici proving they’re in All Australian form yet again, both polling perfect votes in the Coaches Votes.
 Together they have combined 89 of a possible 108 available votes.
 They are the powerhouse of the midfield which can get them out of trouble in difficult times.

-The Lions though are in pretty hot form too.
-Question marks were raised after their loss to Adelaide, but as all the good teams do, they don’t dwell for too long, and they came back and silenced the critics.
+The lions though, they’re in pretty hot form too.
+Question marks were raised after their loss to Adelaide, but as all the good teams do, they don’t dwell for too long, and they came back and silenced the critiques.
 They went on to beat the top side in Fremantle, and then destroyed the Giants in a clinical performance.
-Dakota Davidson starred yet again, scoring 2.2 taking her tally to 10 goals so far this season.
+Dakota Davidson starred yet again, scoring 2.2 taking her talley to 10 goals so far this season.